-In Florida, mortgages, judgment liens, association liens are wiped out in a Tax Deed auction, but the catch here is they are wiped out ONLY if the lien holders received proper notice prior to the Tax Deed auction.
-(That is a whole other topic alone!)
-Then there are liens that are not wiped out such as municipal liens that are in the city’s name like water, sewer, and code enforcement liens.
-These liens may be satisfied with the overbid funds, but if not, the owner of the tax deed is responsible for paying the remaining liens even though it was not them who caused these violations against the property in the first place.
+In Florida, mortgages, judgment liens, association liens are wiped out in a tax deed auction, if the lien holders were properly noticed before the sale.
+Municipal liens, i.e., those that are in the city’s name like water, sewer, and code enforcement liens are not.
+These liens may be satisfied with the overbid (surplus) funds, but if not, the owner of the tax deed is responsible for the remaining liens even though it was not them who caused these violations against the property in the first place.

 So how do these types of liens appear and what makes them so burdensome?